 Let's talk about that, your work of faith.
 A true saving faith is always revealed and manifest in how we live our lives.
 You cannot divorce them.
-You cannot say you have a faith in God but it just doesn't effect your life...like the rock singer a few years ago who said, "I've been born again, but don't think it will have any effect on my life or my act."
+You cannot say you have a faith in God but it just doesn't affect your life, like the rock singer a few years ago who said, "I've been born again, but don't think it will have any effect on my life or my act."
 What kind of faith is that?
 A true and deep and saving belief in Jesus Christ is always going to cause a change in the life.
 A faith that works means a faith that produces something which is representative of that faith.
 The elect, to put it simply, are marked by holy, righteous deeds.
 Their faith works.
-Work here, the word used, ergonrefers to the deed done, to the action, to the achievement, to the function itself.
+“Work” here, the word used, ergon, refers to the deed done, to the action, to the achievement, to the function itself.
 And so Paul is saying, "Look, I know you're elect because your faith produces function.
 There are righteous deeds in your life, it is manifest."

-Now no one is more clear and no one is more adamant than Paul that faith without works saves...right?
+Now no one is more clear and no one is more adamant than Paul that faith without works saves, right?
 Paul doesn't tolerate a works salvation.
 No one is stronger on the fact that it is faith alone apart from any human work that saves.
 Paul makes that clear again and again.
 For example, in Romans 3:20, "By the works of the law no flesh will be justified."
 Verse 21, "Apart from the law, the righteousness of God has been manifested."
 In other words, salvation is not a result of any human work.
 Verse 25, it says that God displayed Christ publicly as a propitiation in His blood through faith.
-In Ephesians he says, "For by grace are you saved, through faith that not of works."
+In Ephesians he says, "For by grace are you saved through faith, that not of works."
 No place for works in the saving act.

 In Romans 4:4, "Now to the one who works, his wage is not reckoned as a favor but as what is due.
 But to the one who doesn't work but believes in Him who justifies the ungodly, his faith is reckoned as righteousness."
-In other words, if you did something to earn it, it wouldn't be grace, it wouldn't be mercy, you would have earned it.
+In other words, if you did something to earn it, it wouldn't be grace, it wouldn't be mercy; you would have earned it.
 Paul says there's no place for works.
-Romans 5:1, "Therefore having been justified by faith..."
+Romans 5:1, "Therefore having been justified by faith."
 And on and on and on he goes to make the point.
-And I'll say it again, no one is more clear or adamant that salvation is purely by grace through faith without works than Paul.
-But no one is more clear and adamant than Paul that saving faith always produces...what?...works.
+And I'll say it again.
+No one is more clear or adamant that salvation is purely by grace through faith without works than Paul.
+But no one is more clear and adamant than Paul that saving faith always produces what?
+Works.
 He makes that equally clear that where you have saving faith, it produces works.
-In fact, clear back in Romans chapter 2 he said, "When God judges, He will render...chapter 2 verse 6...to every man according to his deeds, to those who by perseverance in doing good seek for glory and honor and mortality He gives eternal life."
+In fact, clear back in Romans chapter 2 he said, "When God judges, He will render, (chapter 2 verse 6) to every man according to his deeds, to those who by perseverance in doing good seek for glory and honor and mortality He gives eternal life."
 He gives eternal life to the people who do good.

 You say, "Well do they earn eternal life?"
 No, they verify that they are the recipients of it because their faith works.
 In Romans also, chapter 13 and verse 3, "Do what is good," he says, "and you will have praise from the same."
 The analogy of authority and that is a spiritual principle, just as God has set in the world the fact that if you do good, the authority will praise you, that is a principle that functions on the supernatural level as well.
-When you do good, God will honor you.
+When you do good God will honor you.
 The reason you're doing good is because God is at work in you through the salvation act to produce the fruit of that salvation.
-So the fact of good deeds in the life of a believer verify salvation.
+So, the fact of good deeds in the life of a believer verify salvation.

 Now James needs to come into our thought here, chapter 2.
 Let me just point you to verse 17.
-"Even so...writes James...faith if it has no works is dead, being by itself."
-The point there is that if faith is by itself is not a saving faith.
+"Even so,” writes James, “faith, if it has no works, is dead, being by itself."
+The point there is that a faith that is by itself is not a saving faith.
 It has to be attached to works, to product.
-Someone may well say, verse 18, "You have faith, I have works, show me your faith without the works and I'll show you my faith by my works."
-The point is this, you say to someone, "Do you have faith?"
+“Someone may well say,” verse 18, "you have faith, I have works, show me your faith without the works and I'll show you my faith by my works."
+The point is this.
+You say to someone, "Do you have faith?"